This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in Italy.

 The request for recognition shall be filed with the original award—or a certified copy thereof—and the original arbitration agreement— or any equivalent document.
 If any of the document is not in Italian, a certified translation is required.

 The President of the Court of Appeal is then required to ascertain: (i) the compliance of the award with formal requirements (which are the same as those for the enforcement of domestic awards), (ii) that the subject matter of the dispute could be submitted to arbitration under Italian law, and (iii) that the award does not breach “international” public policy.

 If all the above requirements are met, the President of the Court of Appeal declares the recognition of the foreign award.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the local courts?

-The Italian Civil Procedural Code does not contain provisions regarding the type of remedies available to the parties in arbitration.
-The only limitation is that arbitral tribunals cannot issue orders for seizure of property or other interim measures, unless expressly provided for by law (see response to question 21 above).
+The Italian CCP does not contain provisions regarding the type of remedies available to the parties in arbitration.
+The only limitation is that arbitral tribunals cannot issue orders for seizure of property or other interim measures, unless expressly provided for by law (see question No. 21 above).